mssola/thesis/README.md

 that I have built for my Thesis.
 * The `snacker-benchmark` directory contains a benchmark that is optionally activated.
-* The `project` directory contain all the configuration files to build and run the Storm application.
+* The `project` directory contains all the configuration files to build and run the Storm application.
 * The `storm-example` is an example used in my final report as an appendix.